Jasonsd19/immutable-matrices/README.md

 As of the time of writing this README there are some limitations to this library.
 First, the `LUPDecompose()` function only accepts square matrices.
 Second, the `solve()` function only returns unique solutions, and will throw an error otherwise.
 If I return to this project I would like to add additional functionality that would allow for the PLU factorization of certain non-square matrices, and allow for better differentiation between inconsistent/consistent systems of linear equations.

-I've also written my own basic testing framework for this project, and I definitely learned a lot of interesting C++ concepts along the way (comparing doubles!).
+I've also written my own basic testing framework for this project, and I definitely learned a lot of interesting C++ concepts along the way (comparing doubles is tough!).

 To run the tests on Linux you will need to have installed make, cmake, and a C++ compiler.
 Afterwards: